Majorana lattice gauge theory: symmetry breaking, topological order and intertwined orders all in one: Results

-where four sites in each term of $H_K$ form a plaquette on square lattice and the plaquette interaction includes all $\chi$ Majorana fermions within the plaquette as shown in FIG.~\ref{fig:lattice}.
-We divide the square lattice into two sublattices $a$ and $b$ and introduce the nearest neighbor interaction $H_t$ coupling $\gamma$ and $\chi$ Majorana fermions
+where each term includes four sites forming a plaquette on square lattice.
+Note all $\chi$ Majorana fermions within a plaquette are included in each plaquette interaction as shown in Figure~\ref{fig:lattice}, which to pin down the flavor indexes.
+The square lattice is divided into two dual sublattices $a$ and $b$, that is the plaquette centers of one sublattice correspond to the sites of another sublattice.
+The coupling between matter and gauge fields is given by

-which describes the hopping and equal-spin-pairing of electrons meanwhile the electrons are coupled to the Majorana fermions $\chi^{j}$ and $\chi^{k}$ connecting nearest neighbor sites $\left\langle \mathbf{r}_{a}\mathbf{r}_{b}\right\rangle $.
-The full Hamiltonian of interacting Majorana fermion model is the sum of above interactions
+where the quadratic $\gamma$ MFs correspond to nearest neighbor electron hopping and equal-spin-pairing, meanwhile the $\gamma$ MFs are coupled to $\chi^{j}$ and $\chi^{k}$ MFs connecting nearest neighbor sites as shown in Figure~\ref{fig:lattice}.
+The full Hamiltonian of the Majorana lattice gauge theory is the sum of above interactions